grames02/chess/notes.md

 I've completed the King movement pattern.
 Now I'll be doing the others, however I will have to implement a while loop since their movement range is greater than 1.
 I will base many of them off of the king though.

 I've accomplished all of them, EXCEPT for the pawn.
 I was able to use a similar format for them all.
 The Bishop, Rook, and Queen all involved while loops.
 Whereas the King and Knight only required if statements.
 The pawn is definitely more complex.
 I think I could apply an if-then scenario for it checking whether or not the diagonal spaces are being occupied.
 If they are, and of the other teams color then I will grant it to move there.
 I also still need to implement how it can move two spaces at the beginning.
 AND how it can be promoted (I think that needs to be a part of this deliverable anyways.)

+Ok, coolio!
+I finished it up!
+I figured out the easiest way to do the promotion would just be to set an integer equal to one of the promotion rows (1 or 8 depending on team) at the end.
+Then integrate the rest from there.